This post may contain affiliate links.

 The Toob Backpacking Toothbrush

+The Toob Toothbrush is one of the oldest pieces of gear I still carry on overnight trips.
+It a portable and self-contained toothpaste and toothbrush system.
 The importance of dental hygiene, including tooth brushing, can’t be overemphasized on backpacking trips.
-You’ll feel better if your teeth are clean and people won’t shy away from you because your breath smells bad.
+You’ll feel better if your teeth are clean, and people won’t shy away from you because your breath smells bad.

-It’s quite simple really.
-It’s a plastic tube that breaks into 3 pieces.
+It’s quite simple, really.
+It’s a plastic tube that breaks into three pieces.
 The middle piece holds a sawn-off toothbrush.
-The bottom piece holds a small tube of toothpaste that you fill from the bottom and slides inside the middle piece.
+The bottom piece holds a small tube of toothpaste that you fill from the bottom and slide inside the middle piece.
 The top piece is a cap that covers the toothbrush and keeps it from getting dirty.
 It has a small hole at the top that helps the toothbrush dry out when not in use.

 When you run out of toothpaste, you simply refill the tube.
 You can also buy replacement brushes when you wear those out.

-I’ve owned mine for eleven years now and it comes with me when I backpack or travel on business.
+I’ve owned mine for 15 years now and it comes with me when I backpack or travel on business.
 It’s perfect!

 SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.